Table of Content

 Security should be designed into the system, not patched on at the end.

-An AI wealth management system processes sensitive investment portfolios.
+An AI portfolio management system processes sensitive investment portfolios.
 All computation happens within secure enclaves, ensuring that neither developers nor cloud providers can see the raw client data.
 Access to model outputs is logged and reviewed weekly to detect any unauthorized queries.

 AI systems should adapt to changing conditions without degrading performance.

 A retail demand forecasting AI retrains itself every month using the latest sales, seasonal, and promotion data.
-If the monitoring system detects an unusual drop in accuracy, it alerts the operations team to investigate changes in customer behavior, supply chain disruptions, or promotional anomalies.
+If the monitoring system detects an unusual drop in accuracy, it alerts the operations team to investigate changes in customer behaviour, supply chain disruptions, or promotional anomalies.

 AI must deliver results quickly while using resources efficiently.